Arm-Examples/Real-Time-Voice-Assistant/README.md

 * `llmModelName`: The filename of the LLM model to be used.
 * `llmPrefix`: A string acting as a prefix to the input text, typically providing context or instructions for the model.
 * `numThreads`: An integer that specifies the number of threads the LLM should use.
+* `inputModalities`: A list defining supported input modalities.
+   Example: ["text"] for text-only, or ["text", "image"] for text + vision models.
+* `outputModalities`: A list defining supported output modalities.
+   Currently, only ["text"] is supported.

 You only need to modify the values associated with these keys if you wish to customize the LLM's behavior.
 Do not remove any of the keys, as they are mandatory for the configuration to work properly.

+If utilizing the **VQA** feature of the RTVA, then the following configuration option are also needed:

+* `mediaTag`: A reserved token that designates the presence of a non-text modality within the input stream.
+* `llmMmProjModelName`: The filename corresponding to the multimodal projection model to be utilized.
+* `maxInputImageDim`: An optional integer specifying the maximum size (in pixels) of the image's longer dimension before it is processed by the projection model.

 ## Custom STT Configuration